 • Repairing damaged hardwood floors by sanding and refinishing them but the end result does not look the same as the original floor.

 • Only sanding and refinishing up to certain doorways but not paying for continuous flooring.

-• Hiring cheaper damage restoration companies that do not do quality work or lack expertise necessary to do the job.
+• Hiring cheaper damage rebuild companies that do not do quality work or lack expertise necessary to do the job.

 • Failing to remove cabinets for drying even when the drywall was has been damaged.

-What if my claim gets denied by my insurance company?
+What if my water insurance claim gets denied by my insurance company?